Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Estimation of the division kernel

 \subsubsection{Principle}

 We consider the problem of estimating the density $h$ in the case of incomplete data of divisions.
 As explained previously, we shall construct an estimator of $h$ based on the stationary size distribution which results from the study of the large population limit $n(t,x)$.
 The long time behavior provides us an observation scheme for the estimation of the density $h$ in the statistical approach: since $e^{-R t}n(t,x)$ converges exponentially fast to $N(x)$ (up to a constant) as $t$ increases by Proposition~\ref{prop:renorm2}, when we pick $n$ cells randomly in the population at a large time $t$, we can assume that we have $n$ i.i.d observations $X_1, X_2, \ldots, X_n$ with distribution $N(x)dx$.
-We estimate $h$ from the data $X_1, \ldots, X_n$ and Equation \eqref{eq:eigenvalue}.
+We estimate $h$ from the data $X_1, \ldots, X_n$ and Equation \eqref{eq:eigenvalue}. {This experimental scheme has also been used in \cite{Doumic12} and \cite{Bourgeron14}.}

-This corresponds to a deconvolution problem but it is more complicated and quite different when compared to classical deconvolution problems.
-The convolution in Equation \eqref{eq:eigenvalue} is a multiplicative convolution $\int_0^\vc N(y)h\left(\frac xy\right) \frac{dy}{y}$ leading to more intricate technical problems than for the classical additive convolution.
-So, we apply a logarithmic change of variables to transform the multiplicative convolution in the right hand side of \eqref{eq:eigenvalue} into an additive one.
-Then, we classically apply the Fourier transform and work with products of functions in the Fourier domain.
-Let us describe our estimation procedure in details.
+{Starting with Equation \eqref{eq:eigenvalue}, the multiplicative convolution $\int_0^\vc N(y)h\left(\frac xy\right) \frac{dy}{y}$ leads to more intricate technical problems than for the classical additive convolution. } So, we apply a logarithmic change of variables to transform the multiplicative convolution in the right hand side of \eqref{eq:eigenvalue} into an additive one.
+Then, we classically apply the Fourier transform and work with products of functions in the Fourier domain. {We end up with a deconvolution problem which is more involved and quite different when compared with classical deconvolution problems (see Remark \ref{classic})}.